-The three main treatments for herpes — acyclovir, famciclovir, and valacyclovir — are all FDA-approved drugs, though there are side effects and interactions to be aware of.
+The three main treatments for herpes — acyclovir, famciclovir, and valacyclovir — are all FDA approved, though there are side effects and interactions to be aware of.

 Common side effects of these antiviral medications include headaches and nausea.
 Famciclovir can cause dizziness or sleepiness, and confusion is predominantly seen in elderly patients.

 Acyclovir and valacyclovir, which are very similar to each other, can cause your kidneys to stop working.
 If you have kidney problems, your doctor may prescribe a lower dose.
 These medications may interact with other medications, such as nonsteroidal anti-inflammatory drugs (like ibuprofen), which may weaken kidney function.

 It’s advised to avoid sexual and oral contact with someone who is currently experiencing a herpes outbreak, but it’s also important to remember that herpes is transmittable even when it is dormant.
 The risk during latent periods is lower, but it’s not zero.